mamaicode/Rust-Interview-Guidebook/README.md

     owned_string.push_str(borrowed_string);
     println!("{}", owned_string);
 }
-So what can we say about the difference between String and Str?
+// So what can we say about the difference between String and Str?

-22.Have you used docker for development?
+// 22.
+Have you used Docker for development?

-23. write an example of struct, enum, impl and trait
+// 23.
+Write an example of struct, enum, impl, and trait

-24. Can we pringln!("x={}", x); in this code:
+// 24.
+Can we println!("x={}", x); in this code:
 fn main() {
     let x = String::from("Hi there!
 I'm irine");
     let y = x;